dfinity/metrics-proxy/README.md

 A top-level list of dictionaries, each of which must contain a `proxy` object.
 Multiple proxies are natively supported.

+### `metrics`

+A single `listen_on` specification that determines if and where the metrics handler listens to.
+If absent, no metrics server will be started, and no metrics will be collected.

 ### `proxy`